landonturner/lturner.net/source/blog/thotcon-0xA.md

 ## Conclusion

 Jim and Claude were able to put us 2 tokens past everyone else once they had finished the challenges they were working on.
+Thotcon was a blast again this year and we are looking forward to next year.
+I know now that I need to put more flash drives, a black light and some other gear into my ctf kit.

 Thank you for reading this, or otherwise, thank you for clicking the link and scrolling to the bottom.